choongzhanhong/choongzhanhong.github.io/content/blog/travels/2025-10-georgia/index.md

 In Georgia, the main convenience store is Spar.
 The country uses GEL, but I believe they're trying to phase in the Euro in a bid for membership with the EU.

+The main taxi service is Bolt.
+Within the city, trips are about 10 GEL.

 The Tbilisi metro is reliable and cheap, I highly recommend using it to get around.
 While we did get caught in a train crowd once, it wasn't too unpleasant.